 A spa tub that’s shut down for any period of time will benefit from having its filters removed and cleaned.
 Once you’ve taken them out, keep them out until you are ready to start using the tub again.
 This is also a good opportunity to check whether the filters need replacing.

 Clean the tub

-Premium Quality, Self-Cleaning Hot Tubs from Hydropool Surrey
+Try Out Self-Cleaning Hot Tubs in Winter from Hydropool Surrey

 If you are yet to discover the array of benefits a home hot tub can offer, whatever the time of year, why not take a look at the premium grade hot tub collections offered by Hydropool Surrey?

 With a reputation that’s been trusted for more than 35 years, a range of products featuring exceptional cutting-edge technology, and a customer service promise that exceeds all others, you can rest assured that all your needs will be met courtesy of what we have to offer.